 Overview: Works closely with other programs at the Federation to provide ongoing support to active SESPs, identify training needs, as well as, to develop, coordinate and implement trainings for new Special Education Surrogate Parent (SESP) volunteers including; initial orientations, monthly webinars, trauma and learning professional development opportunities for Local Education Agents, foster care families, and ongoing research for the monthly newsletter Consider This… – Participates in Outreach and Recruitment efforts

 - Continual development and oversight of all training activities for

 - Work with RTSC Director to revise as needed a 3-hour orientation which will include how complex trauma impacts the learning process – including social-emotional challenges and sustained academic progress, basic rights for students with disabilities, the IEP process, confidentiality, communicating and working with IEP team members, roles and responsibilities of SESPs, overview of students eligible for SESPs, discipline issues, and issues concerning DCF such as movement within the child welfare system and transition to independent Conduct, with other RSTC staff, SESP orientation trainings three times per month in different regions statewide, including an online orientation

-- Meet with RTSC and SESPP staff to discuss results of ongoing monthly research to determine the content of the monthly newsletter (Consider this…).
+- Regularly review surveys conducted after orientations, webinars, and trainings to revise training objectives and SESP training Meet with RTSC and SESPP staff to discuss results of ongoing monthly research to determine the content of the monthly newsletter (Consider this…).

 - Work with RTSC Director to organize and implement professional development trainings and monthly webinars for SESPs across the state.